Meet the President

 President de la Torre brought to SDSU a global perspective, and a mission of building on the university’s unique leadership role in bridging the San Diego region’s and world’s diverse communities.

-In 2020, under President de la Torre’s charge, SDSU launched its strategic plan to grow its research enterprise and global presence and impact, while enhancing access and expanding academic programs at its locations in San Diego; Imperial Valley; Mission Valley; the Republic of Georgia; Oaxaca, Mexico; and its dozens of other onsite and online global programs.
+In late 2020, under President de la Torre’s charge, SDSU launched a five-year strategic plan called “We Rise We Defy” with goals of growing its research enterprise and global presence and impact, while enhancing access and expanding academic programs at its locations in San Diego; Imperial Valley; Mission Valley; the Republic of Georgia; Oaxaca, Mexico; and its dozens of other onsite and online global programs.
+By early 2024, only 3.5 years later, the university had marked 75 percent completion of activities and success metrics contained in the plan.
+That spring, the university began plans to expand the strategic plan for the next five years.

-Core to unlocking this potential is enhancing SDSU’s standing as a leading research institution, a Hispanic-Serving Institution (HSI) and an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI).
+Core to unlocking SDSU’s vast potential is enhancing its standing as a leading research institution, a Hispanic-Serving Institution (HSI) and an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI).
 President de la Torre’s student-centric strategy focuses on driving student opportunity and success through university growth and resiliency, while emphasizing equity, access, sustainability and community engagement.

 Rise in Research and Academic Excellence